| About the Club

 something we value highly.
 Rather than lower our standards to meet a

 monthly deadline, we will use extra time to complete each issue right.
+What do you get with

 membership?
 As a member of SDAC, you'll get one year's worth of issues of Up Front per membership.
 Also, as a member you will get an SDAC window